-ERP, or Enterprise Resource Planning, has become a catch-all description for “that computer system we use.”
-What is an enterprise resource planning system?
-Technically, an enterprise resource planning system is business management software that centers on a database and integrates the various applications needed to run a business.
-It brings together customer information, order history, product information, accounting and invoicing details, stock and inventory … the list goes on and on.
+Technically, an enterprise resource planning system is business management software that centers on a database and integrates the various applications needed to run your business.
+It brings together your customer information, order history, product information, accounting and invoicing details, stock and inventory… the list goes on and on.

 When that happens, the directive may come down to go out and shop for a new ERP.
-The problem is that C-level leaders often don’t really understand the extent to which an ERP touches many aspects of the business.
+The problem is that C-level leaders often do not understand the impacts your existing ERP has on your numerous other business systems.

 The impact of changing your ERP software

-In many cases, we see leadership failing to consider how simply switching out an ERP will affect:
+In many cases, we see leadership failing to consider how switching out an ERP will affect:

 - The product management team—Many companies' websites or online stores are forced to display products based on how the ERP dictates the data must be entered.
 If an ERP system is swapped out, what will happen to the customer experience on the web?